biomejs/website/src/content/blog/biome-v1-9.md

 biome search '`console.log($message)`'
 ```

+Special thanks to [Arend van Beelen @arendjr](https://github.com/arendjr) for implementing this feature all by himself!

 ### `.editorconfig` support

 Biome is now able to take the [`.editorconfig`](https://editorconfig.org/) of your project into account.